 Eggs: Feed eggs raw or cooked, such as lightly scrambled, soft- or hard-boiled.
 Whole raw eggs are fine, as the yolks contain plenty of biotin to make up for what the raw egg whites destroy, but the whites are more easily digested when cooked.
 One of the healthiest and easiest to add foods.

-Muscle Meat (including Heart): Add any kind of meat, either ground or in chunks (small enough to avoid choking).
+Muscle Meat (including Heart): Add any kind of meat, such as chicken, turkey, and lean beef, either ground or in chunks (small enough to avoid choking).
 Feed raw or lightly cooked (never feed cooked bones).
 Add 1/2 tsp. ground eggshell (you can grind them in a clean coffee grinder or blender), or around 1,000 mg calcium from any other source, per pound of meat to give the proper calcium/phosphorus ratio.
 Adding calcium is not necessary if the added meat is only a small portion of the diet, or if you are adding raw meat with bone that is consumed.